zd87pl/wpsandbox/README.md

 ### 5. Environment Variable Manager

-A WordPress plugin that allows easy management of environment variables through the WordPress admin interface.
+A feature integrated into the main dashboard that allows easy management of environment variables.

 #### Features:
 - Update Gemini API Key, Elasticsearch Address, and VirusTotal API Key
 - Automatically updates the .env file and Docker environment

-### 6. FakeWoo API
+### 6. wpsandbox API

-A WordPress plugin that provides API endpoints for the FakeWoo frontend.
+A WordPress plugin that provides API endpoints for the wpsandbox frontend.

 #### Features:
 - Retrieve list of installed plugins